project-march/tutorials/doc/using_the_march_exoskeleton/high_level_overview.rst

 ===================
 .. inclusion-introduction-start

-A high level overview of the components that make up the March exoskeleton.
+A high level overview of the components that make up the |march|.

 .. inclusion-introduction-end